Sovereignty Strategies

 People say that privacy is important only for those that have something of value / are rich but I would argue, the wealth of the individual has nothing to do with their need for privacy.

-Homeless people in the United States feel violated if their stuff is searched, feel violated if you barge into their tents.
-How much money may give you the power to increase your privacy and security but it definately has nothing to do with the want of every Indidual for privacy, it is a fundamental right and the people who do stuff (the executive) have broken the legislature (two of the four pillars of democracy have been unbalanced)
+Homeless people in the United States feel violated if their meagre possesions are searched, feel violated if you barge into their tents etc. How much money may give you the power to increase your privacy and security but it definately has nothing to do with the want of every Indidual for privacy, it is a fundamental right and the people who do stuff (the executive) have overstepped the legislature (two of the four pillars of democracy have been unbalanced)

-Privacy is the extent of the power of an individual that he/she can exercise when the immediate environment violates their stuff (in the digital context - data).
-And it is also the extent of the default protection that the stuff has.
-Privacy without security is not privacy, security without privacy is not security.
-So what takes priority, privacy or security? - that I think is the wrong question, the right question to ask is this - if all the privacy is taken from you, will there be any security left?
+Privacy is the extent of the power of an individual that he/she can exercise when the immediate environment violates their possessions (in the digital context - data).
+And it is also the extent of the default protection the stuff has.
+What takes priority, privacy or security? - that I think is the wrong question, the right question to ask is this - if all the privacy is taken from you, will there be any security left?

 I would argue (this will be highly controversial in privacy circles) that Google is private because it gives you - the user the power over your data, you can clearly see what all data is collected in your personal dashboard and you can export it and delete it if you chose to and Google has atleast been always honest about collecting data, unlike apple, which in their ads - flaunt that their devices private but in fact, are not.